-- Station Road south of Pond Green, to provide access to the Recreation Ground, Community Pavilion and the potential "safe route to school"; - Station road near the junction with BerryClose; - Dingley Road Memorial Green area to Church Green with safe crossing routes across both branches of Sutton road on each side of ChurchGreen; - Main Street The Green to near the bus stop; - Main Street close to Manor Road junction and a potential safe route to school; - Main Street near Upper Green Place; and - Langton Road from Welham Road to Manor Road.
+- Station Road south of Pond Green, to provide access to the Recreation Ground, Community Pavilion and the potential "safe route to school"; - Station road near the junction with BerryClose; - Dingley Road Memorial Green area to Church Green with safe crossing routes across both branches of Sutton road on each side of Church Green; - Main Street The Green to near the bus stop; - Main Street close to Manor Road junction and a potential safe route to school; - Main Street near Upper Green Place; and - Langton Road from Welham Road to Manor Road.

 The existence of these safe crossing places would not only increase pedestrian safety but also serve to slow traffic down in key areas of the village and help sight lines at junctions.
+This is supported by Community Action T4 in Appendix B.